poisa/Settings/README.md

 Just like in any other key-value store, `Settings::setKey()` expects a string key as the first parameter and the value to store as the second.

-When running ia multi-tenant system (like in scenario #2 described above), Settings provide the following shortcuts:
+When running in a multi-tenant system (like in scenario #2 described above), Settings provides the following shortcuts:

 ```php
 <?php